nahidvaf/Embedded-Erlang-Simulation/README.md

 `./rebar generate`

-Open two terminals and set os env to "sim" on both `export EMBEDDED_ENV=sim`
+Open two terminals and set os env to "sim" on both

+`export EMBEDDED_ENV=sim`

-Now start one of the nodes in each terminal
+Now start sim_node in one of the terminals and sim_node2 in the other

-`nodes/sim_node/sim_node/bin/sim_node`
-`nodes/sim_node2/sim_node2/bin/sim_node2`
+`nodes/sim_node/sim_node/bin/sim_node console`

+`nodes/sim_node2/sim_node2/bin/sim_node2 console`

 In both nodes start the serial demo

 `serial_demo:start().`

-To simulate a button held down in 3 seconds
+To simulate a button held down during 3 seconds

 `button_stub ! {self(), {command, {push, 3000}}}.`